mmistakes/minimal-mistakes/_posts/2020-02-14-find-your-asana-to-win-talent.md

 Here’s my not so secret sauce to find great product builders: go to your absolute best engineer or designer and ask them who the best person they know within their skillset is in the world, and in their network.
 Have them make introductions to you.

 At all times, you need to have at your fingertip a short list of people you can bring onboard quickly and the mechanism to utilize them even if they don’t want a permanent home in your organization.
-Central to availability is the dynamic process required outside of standard HR to flow talent in and out of the organization at a moments notice.
+Central to availability is the dynamic process required outside of standard HR to flow talent in and out of the organization at a moment's notice.

 Can you stand up a team in a day?
 Can you engage a niche vendor in under a week?
 If you are having trouble attracting or retaining those people, ask them why and fix it.